Asana/push-signed-commits/README.md

 ```

 As a final step, the local branch will be reset to match the remote branch using `git reset --hard`

+## Background and context

+Per https://github.com/orgs/community/discussions/50055, historically the only way to create 'signed' commits as a Github App installation was to use the Git database APIs (described at https://docs.github.com/en/rest/guides/using-the-rest-api-to-interact-with-your-git-database?apiVersion=2022-11-28).
+These APIs are complicated, and it's a challenging multi-step process to implement commit verification with them.

+In 2021, Github released the createCommitOnBranch GraphQL mutation, which makes it easier to add, update, and delete files in a branch of a repository.
+This new API offers a simpler way to commit changes compared to the existing Git database REST APIs.
+With the new createCommitOnBranch mutation, you do not need to manually create blobs and trees via separate API calls before creating the commit.
+This allows you to add, update, or delete multiple files in a single API call.

+The push-signed-commits composite action uses the new createCommitOnBranch GraphQL endpoint to create verified commits on a remote branch.
+This GraphQL API extracts authorship information from the credential used for authentication, and automatically marks commits created using Github App installation credentials as "verified".

+Read more about this new mutation and its conveniences here: https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/